stomp-js/stomp-js.github.io/index.md

 Please try the following guides:

 - [Using StompJS] - a step by step guide.
+- [Using rx-stomp with Angular] - originally written for Angular13, should work with Angular 8+.
 - [Using ng2-stompjs with Angular] - originally written for Angular7,
   recently tested with Angular.
   Many concepts apply to [rx-stomp] as well.